FAQs for Living on Campus, Housing Contracts, and Other Information

 Campus residents that have emergency repairs such as broken water pipes, power outages, lock difficulties, or other safety/security hazards should immediately contact a Residence Life staff member.
 If you can't reach a staff member, contact University Police at 512-488-8444.

-- Basil Moreau Hall or Casa
+- Basil Moreau Hall or Casa - Please contact your residence director until the online form is available.

 - Jacques Dujarie Hall